Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Acknowledgment

-\begin{IEEEbiography}[{ }]{Ali Awad} received the B.S. degree in Computer Engineering from Philadelphia University in Jordan, in 2017 and the M.S. degree in Computer Engineering from the German-Jordanian University in Jordan in 2019.
-He is currently pursuing a Ph.D. degree in Computational Science and Engineering at Michigan Technological University in the US.
-Mr. Ali has excellent practical experience in hardware and low-level control systems with his research interests revolving around autonomous robotics, digital signal processing, and data science. \end{IEEEbiography}
+The authors appreciate the contributions of our colleagues and the technical assistance from the Great Lake Research Center and the United States Geological Survey (USGS).
+We extend our sincere appreciation to Anthony Geglio, Angus Galloway, Shadi Moradi, Phillipe A. Wernette, Alden T. Tilley, and Peter C.~Esselman who contributed their expertise and support throughout our study, making this manuscript possible.

+\bio{authors_images/Ali_Awad.jpg} Ali Awad is currently pursuing a Ph.D. in Computational Science and Engineering at Michigan Technological University (MTU).
+He earned his M.S. in Computer Engineering from the German-Jordanian University in 2019 and his B.S. in Computer Engineering from Philadelphia University, Jordan, in 2017.
+Over the past three years at MTU, Mr. Awad has developed a strong research background in computer vision, with a particular focus on underwater image enhancement and object detection.
+His work focuses on configuring image enhancement techniques to improve object detection performance, and he has published several papers in this area. \endbio

-\begin{IEEEbiography}[{ }]{Ashraf Saleem} received his Ph.D. and MSc. degrees in mechatronics engineering from DeMontfort University, UK, in 2006 and 2003, respectively, and his BSc. in electrical and computer engineering from Philadelphia University, Jordan, in 2000.
+\bio{authors_images/image12.png} Ashraf Saleem received his Ph.D. and MSc. degrees in mechatronics engineering from DeMontfort University, UK, in 2006 and 2003, respectively, and his BSc. in electrical and computer engineering from Philadelphia University, Jordan, in 2000.
 His research interests are unified under the theme, "deployment of robotics systems and artificial intelligence in the field of remote sensing", and his research focuses on solving real-life problems such as monitoring environmental pollution.
-He is also interested in developing real-time smart controllers for different engineering systems which include electromechanical, electro-pneumatic, and piezoelectric-based systems. \end{IEEEbiography}
+He is also interested in developing real-time smart controllers for different engineering systems which include electromechanical, electro-pneumatic, and piezoelectric-based systems. \endbio

+\bio{authors_images/image13.png} Sidike Paheding received a Ph.D. in Electrical Engineering from the University of Dayton, Ohio, USA.
+Currently, he is an assistant professor in the Department of Computer Science and Engineering at Fairfield University.
+His research interests cover a variety of topics in image/video processing, machine learning, deep learning, computer vision, and remote sensing.
+Dr. Paheding is an associate editor of the Springer journal Signal, Image, and Video Processing, and ASPRS Journal Photogrammetric Engineering and Remote Sensing, and serves as a guest editor/reviewer for several reputed journals.
+Dr. Paheding is a Senior Member of the IEEE. \endbio